-This course introduces students to animal reproduction.
+Description: This course introduces students to animal reproduction.
 The course will cover the anatomy, function and regulation of livestock animal's reproductive cycle.
 Breeding systems and processes, including artificial insemination, embryo transfer, semen evaluation and collection, synchronization, pregnancy diagnosis, parturition and lactation, will be covered.
 Students will be introduced to genetic selection principles and methods of genetic and production measurement for the improvement of livestock.

-AGBS 2700 Western Riding Skills II
+AGBS 2700 Western Riding Skills II Semester(s) Taught: Spring

-This course is designed for the intermediate rider and will allow students to further practice and develop riding skills.
+Credits, Lecture hours, Lab hours: (3:2:2) Description: This course is designed for the intermediate rider and will allow students to further practice and develop riding skills.
 Students will concentrate on improving control and execution of aids, collection and control, and interpreting horse behavior.
 Students will also be introduced to more advanced equitation maneuvers and patterns as they are encouraged to develop skills useful for training and showing horses.Instruction will review and improve knowledge and skills in barn safety, horse health care, and riding techniques.
-There will be mounted as well as unmounted (classroom) lessons.
+There will be mounted as well as un-mounted (classroom) lessons.
 Students must have or arrange for their own horse.

-Prerequisite: Western Riding & Horsemanship I
+Prerequisites: Western Riding & Horsemanship I

-AGBS 2900 Horse Breaking and Training II
+AGBS 2900 Horse Breaking and Training II Semester(s) Taught: Spring

-This course introduces more advanced principles and techniques used in starting and training young horses.
+Credits, Lecture hours, Lab hours: (3:2:2) Description: This course introduces more advanced principles and techniques used in starting and training young horses.
 It covers safety, equipment, handling principles, and techniques through practical application.
-Students will begin this course with a horse that was either used in the Horse Breaking & amp; Training I course or with a horse that has no more than 30 days riding time.
+Students will begin this course with a horse that was either used in the Horse Breaking & Training I course or with a horse that has no more than 30 days riding time.
 They will learn and apply techniques on this horse to take him from beginning riding under the saddle to work or competition suitable and marketable for sale.
-Students must provide or have access to their own horse.; ;

-Prerequisite: Horse Breaking & Training I
+Students must provide or have access to their own horse.; ; Prerequisites: Horse Breaking & Training I

-AGTM 1050 Farm Machinery Maintenance, Management and Operation
+AGTM 1050 Farm Machinery Maintenance, Management and Operation Semester(s) Taught: Fall

-This course prepares students to analyze the factors that comprise safe machinery management and operation, and to explain the function of various machines and mechanisms.
+Description: This course prepares students to analyze the factors that comprise safe machinery management and operation, and to explain the function of various machines and mechanisms.
 Students will learn machinery operation, farm machinery safety, procedures for diagnosing machinery problems, and processes for making machinery management decisions.

-AGTM 1210 Small Engines Power Systems
+AGTM 1210 Small Engines Power Systems Semester(s) Taught: Fall

-Students will apply principles and techniques of small engine power systems used in the agricultural industry, particularly agricultural production.
+Credits, Lecture hours, Lab hours: (3:2:2) Description: Students will apply principles and techniques of small engine power systems used in the agricultural industry, particularly agricultural production.
 Proper use of tools, equipment, and safety will be emphasized in maintaining and repairing small engines.

-AGTM 1330 Chemicals and Applications

-This course is designed to familiarize students with agricultural pests and measures for pest control.
+AGTM 1330 Chemicals and Applications Semester(s) Taught: Fall Credits, Lecture hours, Lab hours: (3:2:2) Description: This course is designed to familiarize students with agricultural pests and measures for pest control.
 Special emphasis will be placed on using the proper equipment and techniques for applying pesticides.
 Equipment and methods used to apply pesticides in agriculture with emphasis on techniques to avoid misapplication and pesticide drift.